Elijah McClain’s death reflects failures of White, suburban police departments

 Last month, police officers in Kenosha, Wis. — about 30 miles from Milwaukee — shot an unarmed Black man at least seven times in the back after they were called to a dispute at an apartment complex.
 Jacob Blake, a 29-year-old security guard, has been in a Milwaukee hospital since then, recovering with a severed spine and shattered vertebrae.
 His three young sons were in the car’s back seat when he was shot.

 Police reform and accountability have been hard to develop in suburban areas.
 The Colorado legislature passed a law in June that seeks to hold police officers personally liable for civil rights violations, a financial punishment meant to discourage reckless action.
 The following month, the city council of Greenwood Village, another Denver suburb, voted to indemnify any officer on the hook for such a penalty.
-The state attorney general criticized the vote for undermining the spirit of the law.
+The state attorney general criticized the vote as undermining the spirit of the law.

 Here in Aurora, a tradition of impunity for police officers, a cumbersome hiring process and a changing population have resulted in deep public mistrust of the police force and numerous legal complaints against the department in recent years.
 A White majority endures in this city of 386,000 people, but it has shrunk from 70 percent of the population to 61 percent since 2000.
 Every other racial category has grown.